The genetic-epigenetic (G-E) aetiology of endometriosis

-Endometriosis is a benign tumor which requires G-E incidents of a cell
+Endometriosis is a benign tumour following G-E incidents of a cell

-- Thus the original cell is not important and can be endometrium, or stem cells, or even bone marrow cells
+- Thus the original cell is not important and can be endometrium, stem cells, or even bone marrow cells

 - We are born with G-E defects which is our predisposition

 - During life, we acquire more defects: above a threshold, endometriosis starts

-The G-E theory for the first time permits to explain ALL observations made on endometriosis including the clonality and heterogeneity of lesions.
+The G-E theory, for the first time, can explain ALL observations made on endometriosis, including the clonality and heterogeneity of lesions.

-This theory is an update of the endometriotic disease theory of 1999.
+This theory is an update of my endometriotic disease theory of 1999.

 The Sampson theory

 In 1927 Sampson suggested that cells from retrograde menstruation could implant and develop.
-For a recent update read GORDTS S et al .
-Since this could not explain all forms of endometriosis, the metaplasia theory was proposed, and later the hematogenic and lymphangenic spread.
+For a recent update, read GORDTS S et al .
+Since this could not explain all forms of endometriosis, the metaplasia theory was proposed, and later the hematogenic and lymphangitic spread.

 The beginning of endometriosis lesions